Urban university: Criteria

 More than six dozen universities in the United States would qualify as urban or metropolitan universities under these criteria; however, most land-grant universities are not traditionally considered urban or metropolitan.
-Indiana University-Purdue University Indianapolis, New York University, Syracuse University, University of California at Los Angeles, Rutgers University, University of Minnesota, Portland State University, University of Louisville, Temple University, University of Washington and University of Nebraska Omaha are examples of well-known urban and metropolitan universities.
+Indiana University-Purdue University Indianapolis, George Washington University, New York University, Syracuse University, University of California at Los Angeles, Rutgers University, University of Minnesota, Portland State University, University of Louisville, Temple University, University of Washington and University of Nebraska Omaha are examples of well-known urban and metropolitan universities.

 The term urban university is sometimes used to refer to public institutions with large part-time and commuter student bodies.
 Such usage sometimes tacitly assumes relatively low academic standards as implicit in the student body's low income and part-time, commuter status.
 Clearly, such criteria are not necessary to the definition of an urban university and may reflect subtle racism and classism that tacitly equates certain groups with lower academic abilities and achievement.
 Insofar as this is true, urban universities have been criticized for contributing to institutional racism.